Forget all the sexy stuff. Focus on the three S-es first

 How to do Sales in your business: I love walking into an office supply store and getting the sexiest looking pens or clips or gadgets for my business desk.
 I get excited over developing more smart and beautiful stuff for my website.
 I can obsesses over a new design for my business cards or my logo.
 Many of my clients are that way inclined too.
 All of that stuff can be highly satisfying and give us a feeling of satisfaction… Build it and they will come… We think.

-But it doesn’t actually do much for your business, does it?
+But it doesn’t actually do much to grow your business, does it?
 Ultimately the only thing that gets your business to develop is sales.
 The three S’s: Sales, sales and sales.
 If there’s no sales, there’s no business.

 I thought of this maxim recently when working with my client Mark in 2009.